javrui/search-module/docs/intro.md

 * **Actions** (from Node): These are the possible moves or steps that can be taken from a given node to transition into neighboring states.
 For example, in a grid, actions might be moving up, down, left, or right.

+* **Result** (node): The node resulting from an action on a given node.

 * **Expand** (node): The process of exploring a node's neighboring states by generating its successors based on possible actions.
-Expanding a node involves creating new nodes for each resulting state from an action.
+Expanding a node involves creating all possible new 'Result' nodes.

 * **Frontier**: A collection of all nodes available to be explored.
 It contains the nodes that have been generated but not yet expanded.
 The frontier controls the order in which nodes are expanded and determines the search strategy, such as Breadth-First Search (BFS) or Depth-First Search (DFS).